BerkeleyHCI/PolymorphicBlocks/getting-started.md

 4. In the `edg-ide` directory, run `sbt runIDE`. sbt will automatically fetch dependencies, compile the plugin, and start the IDE with the plugin enabled.
    - The first run may take a while.
-5. In the IDE, open the `PolymorphicBlocks` folder as a project.
+5. In the IDE, **open the `PolymorphicBlocks` folder as a project**.
-   You do not need to clone `PolymorphicBlocks` separately, you can use the submodule in `edg-ide`.
+   - You do not need to clone `PolymorphicBlocks` separately, you can use the submodule in `edg-ide`.
-6. Once the project loads, open `blinky_skeleton.py`, then set up the Python interpreter once the prompt shows up.
+6. Once the project loads, open `blinky_skeleton.py`.
-7. Set up a Python SDK of your choice:
+7. Set up the Python interpreter once the prompt shows up, "Configure Python interpreter".
    - If using a Pipenv environment, it will automatically fetch dependencies.
      You may need to install pipenv: `pip install pipenv`.
    - If using the System Interpreter or Conda: you will need to install dependencies manually, `pip install protobuf kinparse Deprecated`.